Night Drive (film): Cast

-Songs
+Music

-Ranjin Raj is the music director of the film.
-The film has only a single song titled "Paathi Paathi Parayathe" sung by Kapil Kapilan and Nithya Maammen.
+The music was composed by Ranjin Raj and features one song, titled "Paathi Paathi Parayathe", sung by Kapil Kapilan and Nithya Maammen.
 Murukan Kattakada is the lyricist of the song.

-Release and reception
+Release

+Theatrical

-The film was first scheduled to be released in March 2021 but was postponed due to COVID-19 pandemic.
-The film was theatrically released on 11 March 2022.
+The film was first scheduled to be released in March 2021 but was postponed due to the COVID-19 pandemic.
+It was theatrically released on 11 March 2022.

+Home media

+The film was digitally streamed on Manoramax, Netflix & Amazon Prime.
+It is also available in Hindi & Marathi language dubbed versions currently streaming on Ultra Play & Ultra Jhakaas app respectively.